How to Say "If the wizard goes to the bridge, the wizard can learn magic" in Korean | -(으)면 Grammar

 What does "If the wizard goes to the bridge, the wizard can learn magic" mean in Korean?

-The Korean sentence "마법사가 다리에 가면, 마법을 배울 수 있어요." translates to "If the wizard goes to the bridge, the wizard can learn magic." in English. "마법사가 다리에 가면, 마법을 배울 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "마법사가 다리에 가면, 마법을 배울 수 있어요." translates to "If the wizard goes to the bridge, the wizard can learn magic." in English.
+When you say "마법사가 다리에 가면, 마법을 배울 수 있어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: mabeopsaga darie gamyeon, mabeopeul baeul su iteoyo.